MIDASverse/rMIDAS/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have:

+* Updated system checking functions to ensure all requirements are met before running examples that interface with Python
+* Added SystemRequirements to Description file
-* Fixed the invalid URL to point to the moved content
+* Fixed invalid URL to point to the moved content

 ## v0.4.0